Research

 Spatiotemporal patterns of predator-prey interactions

 The non-consumptive effects of predator-prey interactions take numerous forms and occur over a broad range of spatial and temporal scales.
 These interactions can shape the space-use and activity patterns of species in a wildlife community and may ultimately dictate when and where consumptive interactions are likely to occur.
-My dissertation research was part of the larger Washington Predator-Prey Project, a collaborative study between the University of Washington and Washington Department of Fish and Wildlife, aimed at understanding the impacts of recolonizing wolves on deer, elk, and other species in Washington State.
-Under the umbrella of the WPPP, I used a combination of camera trap data, GPS collar data, and various hierarchical models to answer questions about occurrence, movement, and activity patterns among a community of ungulates, mesopredators, and large predators in eastern Washington, with a particular emphasis on how predator-prey interactions and anthropogenic activities influence these patterns.
-I asked four broad research questions: 1) how does survey perspective (camera trap vs GPS collars) influence inferences gained about wildlife-habitat associations and space use, 2) how does predator presence and hunting behavior influence animal movement, 3) how do antipredator behaviors vary with predation risk at different temporal scales, and 4) how do two wide-spread forms of anthropogenic activity (hunting and livestock grazing) influence spatial and temporal overlap of predators and prey?Â
+My doctoral research was part of the larger Washington Predator-Prey Project, a collaborative study between the University of Washington and Washington Department of Fish and Wildlife, aimed at understanding the impacts of recolonizing wolves on deer, elk, and other species in Washington State.
+Under the umbrella of the WPPP, I used a combination of camera trap data, GPS collar data, and various hierarchical models to answer questions about occurrence, movement, and activity patterns among a community of ungulates, mesopredators, and apex predators in eastern Washington, with a particular emphasis on how predator-prey interactions and anthropogenic activities influence these patterns.
+I asked four broad research questions: 1) how does survey perspective (camera trap vs GPS collars) influence inferences gained about wildlife-habitat associations and space use, 2) how does predator hunting mode and habitats associated with predators and prey influence animal movement, 3) how do antipredator behaviors vary with predation risk at different temporal scales, and 4) how do anthropogenic activities (i.e., hunting and livestock grazing) influence spatial and temporal overlap of predators and prey?
+I found that 1) inferences about wildlife-habitat associations were similar across sampling perspectives at coarse levels of inferences but finer details were often vastly different, 2) both predators and prey adjusted their movements in response to one another but not based on predator hunting mode, 3) how ungulates shifted their temporal activity in response to predation risk varied by species and with season and likely reflected antipredator behaviors to juggle predation risk from multiple species simultaneously, and 4) animal space-use and activity changed in diverse and sometimes unexpected ways in response to cattle and hunter activity, with the potential to alter predator-prey interactions in some cases.

 Related Publications